Ravulizumab

 Ravulizumab therapy should be administered with caution to patients with active systemic infections.
 Ravulizumab blocks terminal complement activation; therefore, patients may have increased susceptibility to infections caused by Neisseria species and encapsulated bacteria.
 Serious infections with Neisseria species (other than Neisseria meningitidis), including disseminated gonococcal infections, have been reported.

-Patients should be provided with information from the Package Leaflet to increase their awareness of potential serious infections and their signs and symptoms.
+Patients should be provided with information from the Package Information Leaflet to increase their awareness of potential serious infections and their signs and symptoms.
 Physicians should advise patients about gonorrhoea prevention.

-Human immunoglobulin (IVIg)
+Intravenous human immunoglobulin (IVIg)

 Chronic intravenous human immunoglobulin (IVIg) treatment may interfere with the endosomal neonatal Fc receptor (FcRn) recycling mechanism of monoclonal antibodies such as ravulizumab and thereby decrease serum ravulizumab concentrations.